 Does time feel like it’s in short supply right now?
-In a matter of weeks, our routines, our lifestyles and our businesses have shifted beyond recognition, which means you might be struggling to make room for yourself.
+In a matter of weeks, our routines, lifestyles, and businesses have shifted beyond recognition.
+Which means you might be struggling to make room for yourself.
 This month’s blog is a bit different from what we usually publish and looks at some of the simple ways you can fit creativity into your days.
 I hope it resonates with you.

 Value your time

-I found that once I shifted my mindset and made the decision to prioritise creativity, it became easier to adapt my approach to life and work.
-I quickly learned to say no to things that initially seemed like opportunities and yes to things that pushed me slightly out of my comfort zone.
+Once I decided earlier this year to prioritise creativity, it became easier to adapt my approach to life and work and fit it in.
+I said no to things that could drain my resources and yes to things that filled my cup.
 And I feel calmer as a result.
-We are in control of our time and how we spend our life minutes, but for the last few weeks, our time has been limited.
-I’ve had to turn my attention to caring for my daughter while juggling a home business, and the moments I’ve been setting aside for my interests are no longer there.
+But for the last few weeks, we’ve lost some control over our life minutes.
+Many of us have turned our attention to caring for our children, all while juggling a career or business, and it doesn’t leave room for much else.
+This means that the moments we set aside for our interests are no longer there.
 So my plan, for now, is to keep it simple.
-To take small steps to engage in some form of creativity each week.
-And to protect that time as I know it supports my health.
+To take small steps to engage in some form of creativity each day.
+And to protect that time as I know it supports my mental health.

 Schedule in ‘mini creative dates’

-Before lock-down, I was following a couple of online courses, going on photo walks and planning to launch our brand mentoring services and workshops.
-For now, I’ve had to drop the ball on some of these things, and so I’ve stripped my daily creativity back to journaling and planning, which I try to do each morning.
-And if I have extra time in my day (which, let’s face it, is at a premium), then I might try my hand at baking or gardening, usually with some help from our little intern.
+Before lock-down, I followed a couple of online courses, started going on photo walks, and prepared to join a group programme for business.
+Sadly, I’ve had to drop the ball on these things, but if I have extra time in my day (which, let’s face it, is scarce), then I might try my hand at baking or playing, usually with our little intern.
 For you, meditation or calligraphy might be the answer.
-Anything that supports our minds will ultimately improve what we bring to our families or our businesses at this time.
+Or maybe illustration or photography.
+Anything that supports our minds will ultimately improve what we bring to the world at this time.
 The important thing is to be kind to ourselves and remember that it’s okay not to be doing all the things we were previously doing if they’re not achievable right now.

 Remove unnecessary distractions

-I often leave my phone in another room or switch it off, or ask Jonathan to keep an eye on it, so I can resist reaching for it.
-I switch off notifications so my apps, such as Instagram, Facebook or WhatsApp, already require me to open them to see comments and messages.
-I firmly believe that someone will call me in an urgent situation and so emails and the like can always wait for an hour or two, and I try and schedule in windows in the morning and late afternoon to read and reply.
-For you, the TV, music or other background noise might also be a barrier, in which case you could take yourself off to another room or pop on some noise-cancelling headphones.
+I often leave my phone in another room or switch it off, so I resist reaching for it.
+I switch off notifications and my apps, such as Instagram or WhatsApp, already require me to open them to see comments and messages.
+I firmly believe that someone will call me in an urgent situation, so emails and the like can always wait for an hour or two.
+Scheduling in windows early morning and late afternoon to read and reply often helps, so I’m protecting my time.
+TV, music or other background noise can also be a barrier, in which case you could take yourself off to another room or pop on some noise-cancelling headphones.

 People generate more ideas and solutions to creative problems when they're at home than in any other single environment.